-Government Banks, Competition and Interventions in Credit Markets (with Gustavo Joaquim and Jose Renato Haas Ornelas)
+Government Banks and Interventions in Credit Markets (with Gustavo Joaquim and Jose Renato Haas Ornelas)

-We study a large scale intervention in the Brazilian banking sector, characterized by a sudden increase in the supply of credit provided by commercial state owned banks.
-Theoretically, we show that this type of policy can be beneficial in the presence of adverse selection, or harmful if public banks finance unproductive firms.
-We answer whether or not the policy is associated with an increase in the amount of loans to productive firms using confidential credit registry data to document a series of empirical facts.
-We show that while the policy leads to a reduction in private banks interest rates and to an increase in total credit, public banks experience substantial worsening of borrower risk.
-The deterioration of public banks' loan quality is connected to loans to levered firms, and not related alternative explanations based on selection or worse screening standards.
-Moreover, increases in government provided credit do not lead to higher GDP or employment growth.
-Our paper shows that while an expansion in public credit can lead to a reduction in the interest rates of private banks, such expansion is associated with worse borrower risk arising from to loans to unproductive firms.
+We study a large scale intervention in the Brazilian banking sector, characterized by a sudden increase in the supply of credit provided by commercial government banks.
+Theoretically, the effects of this type of policy are ambiguous: the policy can be beneficial if credit is inefficiently low, or harmful if public banks finance riskier firms with unproductive projects.
+We use confidential credit registry data to document a series of empirical facts and test if the policy alleviates inefficient underprovision of credit.
+We show that while the policy leads to a reduction in private banks interest rates and to an increase in total credit, public banks experience worsening of loan default risk.
+In particular, government banks subsidize more levered firms, and loans to indebted firms explain differences in loan default between public and private banks.
+Moreover, neither the increase in total credit nor the reduction in interest rates of private banks has effects on GDP and employment growth.
+These findings suggest the policy did not ameliorate inefficiently low credit, but rather was associated with credit misallocation.